crate/crate/docs/general/ddl/data-types.rst

     time-only:    HH[[:][mm[:]ss]]
     fraction:     '.' digit+
     offset:       {+ | -} time-only | geo-region
-    geo-region:   As defined for `ISO 8601 time zone designators`_.
+    geo-region:   As defined by ISO 8601.

 Where `time-only` can contain optional seconds, or optional minutes and seconds, and can use `:` as a separator optionally.

 `fraction` accepts up to 6 digits, as precision is in micro seconds.

+Time zone syntax as defined by `ISO 8601 time zone designators`_.

 ::